 This annual report demonstrates how the Trust measures progress towards the ambitions set out in the Trust Key Strategic Objectives (KSO), focusing on KSO1 Outstanding Patient Experience.
-The report includes a summary of patient and carer feedback and actions and initiatives to improve patient experience between 1 April 2021 and 31 March 2022.
+The report includes a summary of patient and carer feedback and actions and initiatives to improve patient experience between 1 April 2022 and 31 March 2023.

 The Trust's Patient Experience Group (PEG), a sub-group of the Quality and Governance Committee, provides the direction to deliver the strategy.
-PEG analyses and triangulates the intelligence gathered from patients/relatives/carers to identify themes, patterns, trends and issues in the data that may require further investigation.
+PEG analyses the information gathered from patients/relatives/carers to identify themes, patterns, trends and issues that require further investigation.

-Learning from complaints is another key strand to the Trust on where and how we need to improve our services.
-The themes and trends identified from complaints in this period highlight the need to improve communication and information provided to patients, carers and families, improve communication on clinical treatment, improving waiting times and improving the care provided.
+Learning from complaints is another key strand to the Trust which helps us recognise how we can improve our services.
+The themes identified from complaints in this period highlight the need to improve the treatment and communication provided to patients, carers and families.
+The subject of themes were surgery, waiting times and appointments respectively.
 This should be taken in the context of our strive towards an ever improving service as we already recognise that as a high performing team we can always improve when we listen to our patients feedback.

-A key objective of the Trust is to learn, change, improve and evolve in response to the feedback provided by our patients.
-The lessons learned and trends identified through monitoring data collected through complaints plays a key role in improving the quality of care received by patients and their experience and is a priority for the Trust reaching its vision of outstanding care every time.
+A key objective of the Trust is to learn, change, improve and innovate in response to the feedback provided by our patients.
+The lessons learned and trends identified through analysing the data collected through complaints and other Patient Experience feedback plays a key role in improving the quality of care received by patients.
+Their experience is a priority for the Trust reaching its vision of outstanding care every time.

 The efficient and effective handling of complaints by the Trust matters to the people who have taken the time to raise their concerns with us.
-They deserve an appropriate apology for their experience alongside a recognition where substandard and inadequate care was provided and assurance that we will put actions in place to ensure other patients are not affected by a reoccurrence of the same concerns.
+They deserve an appropriate apology for their experience alongside a recognition where substandard and inadequate care was provided and assurance that we will, or have, put actions in place to ensure other patients are not affected by a reoccurrence of the same concerns.